shipshapecode/shepherd/docs-src/tutorials/03-styling.md

     shepherdElementBorderRadius: 0,
     shepherdHeaderBackground: '#eeeeee',
     shepherdThemePrimary: '#9b59b6',
-    shepherdThemeSecondary: 'desaturate(lighten($shepherd-theme-primary, 30), 70)',
     useDropShadow: true
   }
 });
 ```

 As a result you get a squared theme with a purple primary button.
-The individual steps cast a shadow on the underlying elements.
-The header is colored in a light gray tone.
+The individual steps cast a shadow on the underlying elements, and
+the header is colored in a light gray tone.

 ### Adding a prefix to the `shepherd-*` classes